Canadian cadets to mark 103rd anniversary of Vimy Ridge April 9 virtually - BC Local News

 An idea brewed over a morning cup of coffee in Williams Lake, B.C. has resulted in a national virtual remembrance effort to mark the 103rd anniversary of the Battle of Vimy Ridge on April 9, 2020.

-Due to COVID-19 pandemic restrictions, Army Captain Billie Sheridan, member of the Canadian Forces and Commanding Officer of 3064 Royal Canadian Army Cadet Corps in the lakecity said they were wondering what could be done to hold a service and maintain social distancing.
+Due to COVID-19 pandemic restrictions, Army Capt.
+Billie Sheridan, member of the Canadian Forces and Commanding Officer of 3064 Royal Canadian Army Cadet Corps, said they were wondering what could be done to hold a service and maintain social distancing.

 “They will then take a selfie or have someone take a photo of them and then post it to their squadron Facebook page with the hashtag #remembervimy,” Sheridan said.